Accelerated Diffusion Models via Speculative Sampling: Speculative Sampling for LLMs

 \subsection{Adjusted Rejection Sampling as Maximal Coupling}

-At the core of speculative sampling lies an adjusted rejection sampling mechanism which allows for sampling from the (conditional) distribution of a token $q(x):=q(x|\text{past tokens})$ for a target LMM given the (conditional) distribution $p(x):=p(x|\text{past tokens})$ of a token for a draft model.
+At the core of speculative sampling lies an adjusted rejection sampling mechanism which allows for sampling from the (conditional) distribution of a token $q(x):=q(x|\text{past tokens})$ for a target LLM given the (conditional) distribution $p(x):=p(x|\text{past tokens})$ of a token for a draft model.

 As pointed out by \citet{sun2024spectr}, this procedure, summarized in Algorithm \ref{alg:MaxCoupling}, is well-known in the probability literature, and the joint distribution of $(X,Y)$ it induces is a so-called maximal coupling; see e.g. \citep{lindvall2002lectures}, Section 4.5 in \citep{thorisson2000coupling} and \citep{Jacob2022coupling} for a comprehensive introduction.
 Maximal couplings denote any distribution on $(X,Y)$ maximizing the probability that $X=Y$ while $X\sim p$ and $Y\sim q$.
 For completeness, without any claim for originality, see Proposition \ref{prop:validity} for a formal statement and the supplementary material for a proof.
-Contrary to standard rejection sampling, this does not require having to upper bound $q(x)/p(x)$ and admits a bounded and short running time.

-\begin{proposition}{}{validity} Algorithm \ref{alg:MaxCoupling} outputs samples $(X,Y)$ such that marginally one has $X\sim p$ and $Y\sim q$.
-It is optimal in the sense that it is a procedure that maximizes the probability that $X=Y$ under the constraints $X\sim p,~Y\sim q$.
+\begin{proposition}{}{validity} Let $\tilde{X}\sim p$ then Algorithm \ref{alg:MaxCoupling} outputs $X \sim q$.
+This procedure is optimal in the sense that it maximizes the probability that $X=\tilde{X}$ under the constraints $\tilde{X}\sim p,~X\sim q$.
 Additionally, we have

 where $||p-q||_{\textup{TV}}:=\tfrac{1}{2}\sum_{x\in \mathcal{X}}|p(x)-q(x)|$. \end{proposition}